unusualify/modularity/docs/src/pages/get-started/components/input-filepond.md

 `FilePond` is a JavaScript library that provides smooth drag-and-drop file uploading.
 By implementing the FilePond Vue component for image and file uploads, `Modularity` offers users easily implementable, configurable, and versatile file processing functionality.

-::: tip One to Many Bounding
+::: tip One to Many Polymorphic Bounding

 There is another way to process files/ medias with modularity, that is using file/media libraries.
 Unlike using file/media library, `FilePond with Modularity` offers `one to many` bounding between models and files.